 Endovascular surgery is a form of minimally invasive

 percutaneously into a large blood vessel (Seldinger technique).
 Typically the blood vessel chosen is the femoral artery or a vein found in the groin

-or brachial artery at the elbow..
+or the brachial artery at the elbow.
 A needle is inserted into the artery and a wire is passed inside.
-A small catheter is passed over the wire
+A small catheter is then passed over the wire

-and negotiated to the artery to be studied..
+and negotiated to the artery to be studied.
 The catheter is injected with a radio-opaque dye that can be seen on live X-ray or fluoroscopy.
 As the dye

-courses through the blood vessels, characteristic images showing the vessel lumen,blocks

-and the circulation beyond the block.
+courses through the blood vessels, it images the blocks in the vessel and the circulation beyond the block.
 This serves as a road map to plan further treatment.
 View more

 Nowadays angioplasty is offered as the treatment of choice for treating limb ischemia.
+Advantages of angioplasty include:

 Advantages of angioplasty include

 It can be done without anesthesia.

-Patient can be mobilised early
+Patient can be mobilised early.

-Patient can be discharged after a day or two
+Patient can be discharged after a day or two.

-It can be repeated if the block comes back
+It can be repeated if the block comes back.